MattePalte/Bugs-Quantum-Computing-Platforms/README.md

     ```bash
     (QuantumPlatformBugs) matteo@ubuntu:~/.../Bugs-Quantum-Computing-Platforms/
     ```
+**Common Step for Analysis**

-1. Now run the jupyter notebook kernel:
+3. Now run the jupyter notebook kernel:
     ```bash
     jupyter notebook
     ```
-1. Navigate to the `notebooks` directory, open and run top to bottom the [Reproducibility_of_Paper_Analysis.ipynb](notebooks/Reproducibility_of_Paper_Analysis.ipynb) notebook.
+4. From the web UI, navigate to the `notebooks` directory, open and run top to bottom the [Reproducibility_of_Paper_Analysis.ipynb](notebooks/Reproducibility_of_Paper_Analysis.ipynb) notebook.
-1. The notebook's output will be saved in the folder: [reproducibility_results](reproducibility_results).
+Note that the notebook will output images which will be saved in the folder: [reproducibility_results](reproducibility_results).